Upcoming

 Book Donations

 Have books, DVDs, or audiobooks on CD that are looking for new homes?
 We’d love to have them for our sale!
-You can drop off items the week of the sale, May 25-28 during open hours).
+You can drop off items Thursday, May 21 through Thursday, May 28 during open hours).
 PLEASE DON’T LEAVE DONATIONS ON THE PORCH.
 Because finding homes for unwanted books is extraordinarily difficult these days, we are only able to accept sellable items in good condition.
 Check out our Guidelines for Donated Materials for details.

 Baked Goods Donations